Arcyvilk/arcybot-discord-template/index.md

 ### Creating a MongoDB account for your bot

-After installing and preparing the Administrator account, I recommend to create a secondary account for the bot.
+After installing and preparing the Administrator account, I recommend creating a secondary account for the bot with less permissions.
 This allows you to track what the bot does in the database, and also secures your database in case your bot's credentials get leaked.

-To do this, do the following:
+To do this, use the following commands in the shell:

 - `mongo --port YOUR_PORT_HERE`
 - `use admin`